 provide follow up support services based on individual needs to all

 those who reside in the IGR's in order to maintain their independent

-In June, 2005 the Foundation proudly announced the grand opening of the Zief Family Foundation Building.
-This building provides a permanent home for the Foundation and FHAR's administrative offices and Employment Support Service Program.
+In June, 2005 the Foundation proudly announced the grand opening of the Authur C. Zief, Jr. Foundation Building.
+This building will provide a permanent home for the Foundation and FHAR's administrative offices and Employment Support Service Program.

 FHAR is grateful for the assistance the Foundation has provided our agency and consumers, and looks forward to opening more facilities in the future with them.

-Enter HERE to view a power point presentation of the Zief Family Foundation properties.
+Enter HERE to view a power point presentation of the Arthur C. Zief, Jr. Foundation properties.

 hit the back button to stop the presentation or return to previous page